 A central goal, therefore, of this virtual archive is to make it possible for one to trace the creation of segments of the Record from latency all the way through and into the darkroom.
 And to also include, when possible, primary source material that offers one a glimpse at how meetings between Rydet and those she photographed unfolded in a specific place and at a specific time.
 The virtual archive aims to preserve Rydet’s work, but also to provide a supplementary context for the cycle’s creation, in which the evolution of the author’s approach and investigatory instincts is of parallel importance to the work she left behind.

-The first phase of digitization covers those negatives made in the following regions of Poland: Podhale (which refers to the mountainous highlands of southern Poland, further divided by Rydet between photographs taken in the villages of Biały Dunajec and Chochołów); Silesia and Lower Silesia (Polish: Śląska and Dolny Śląsk); and Małopolska.
-Further afield, there is one set dedicated to France and a second set labeled “Miscellaneous Foreign” by Rydet, which includes photographs taken in Czechoslovakia, Germany, Lithuania, and New York.
+The first phase of digitization, carried out and completed in 2013, covered those negatives made in the following regions of Poland: Podhale (which refers to the mountainous highlands of southern Poland, further divided by Rydet between photographs taken in the villages of Biały Dunajec and Chochołów); Silesia and Lower Silesia (Polish: Śląsk and Dolny Śląsk); and Małopolska.
+Further afield, there is one set dedicated to France and a second labeled “Miscellaneous Foreign” by Rydet, which includes photographs taken in Czechoslovakia, Germany, Lithuania, and New York.
 This step of the archival process concentrated on material comprising roughly half of the collected negatives currently under the care of the Zofia Rydet Foundation.

-Rydet’s original descriptions and titles for sets have been maintained throughout.
-Motifs are here represented by searchable keywords which describe compelling and repeating topics, themes, and elements selected and focused on during the process of the virtual archive’s assemblage.
+Rydet’s descriptions and titles for series have been maintained throughout.
+Motifs are here represented by searchable keywords which highlight compelling and repeating topics, themes, and elements selected and focused on during the process of the virtual archive’s assemblage.